 With that said, if you prefer, and want to try something different, you can work this challenge using a front loaded method.
 This method will engage your muscles slightly differently and encourage more core stability.

-As a final note I want to be clear that this 30 day squat challenge is intended for individuals with some level of physical fitness ability.
+This 30 day squat challenge is intended for individuals with some level of physical fitness ability.

 If you are unable to perform body weight squats with good technique, you should address that first.